What is Port Pool in Oracle Apps?

 How are Port Pools Created?

-Port Pool are created based on below mechanism
+Port Pool in oracle apps are created based on below mechanism

 1. we have a default base value for each type of port